 In this work we combine existing work on planning under uncertainty and dynamic mechanism design to solve the complex problem of maintenance planning where agents are selfish and execution is uncertain.
-Using the dynamic-VCG mechanism we ensure that agents are truthful in reporting their costs.
-Then, using these reports to model agent rewards, we apply planning-under-uncertainty techniques to find optimal policies and finally we determine the payments of the mechanism, as discussed in the previous section.
+Using the dynamic VCG mechanism we ensure that agents are truthful in reporting their costs.
+Then, using these reports to model agent rewards, we apply planning-under-uncertainty techniques to find efficient policies and finally we determine the payments of the mechanism, as discussed in the previous section.
+Basically this approach can be seen as a series of auctions in which agents bid activities and their associated costs for an assignment of time-slots.